hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 The wonderful thing about **ripgrep** is that you type `rg printf` and you get a list of all occurrences without having time to blink, and you should blink, it is good for your eyes.

-I use it for searching for word under the cursor in selected file types and for general search, let's inspect the latter:
+I use it for searching for the word under the cursor in selected file types and for general search.
+Let's inspect the latter:

 ```vim
 function!
 SearchInFiles()